practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 - https://haxe.org/: strictly-typed programming language
 - Smalltalk as the U.S.'s start into object-oriented programming
 - **Logic programming**: Prolog: https://www.iso.org/standard/21413.html
+- Haskell (I'm not sure if I'll do it)

 <br/>